Skip to main content

 • Optional: Favorable % per demographic (e.g. department, location)

-You’ll need a survey in Culture Amp with questions and factors (how questions are grouped in reports)—that match or are equivalent in intent to those in your external data.
-Once your survey is set up, you can load the external data against it at any time.
+You’ll need a survey in Culture Amp with questions and factors (how questions are grouped in reports), that match or are equivalent in intent to those in your external data.
+External comparisons can only be prepared once the survey has been opened and is in active design.

 If you’re including demographic comparisons (optional), ensure those demographics have been created as account demographics in Culture Amp.